pangpang20/gaussdb-python/docs/basic/transactions.rst

 possible you will want to commit or rollback a connection before finishing working with it.

-An example of what will happen, the first time you will use Psycopg (and to be disappointed by it), is likely:
+An example of what will happen, the first time you will use GaussDB (and to be disappointed by it), is likely:

 .. code:: python

-    conn = psycopg.connect()
+    conn = gaussdb.connect()

     # Creating a cursor doesn't start a transaction or affect the connection
     # in any way.